Wealth Dojo.

 Short-form practices for reorienting how wealth moves.

-We offer a series of micro-dose sessions — standalone online gatherings of 90 to 180 minutes, hosted by Wolf Willow partners and faculty, that you can take individually or as a package.
-Each one opens a different question about how money moves and what it makes possible.
+We offer a series of short-form practices — standalone online training sessions of 90 to 180 minutes, hosted by Wolf Willow partners and faculty, that you can take individually or as a package.
+Each one opens a different question about how capital moves and what it makes possible.
 How do you give when you can feel the web your giving lands in?
 What shifts when the field of counsel widens to include ancestors, future generations, and the more-than-human world?

 Rewilding + Reclaiming Wealth.